icpmtech/ToggleAPI/README.md

 # ToggleAPI
-Toggle Manager Service is  one Web Api  project, use Swagger to generate the documentation and Entity Framework with code first.
+Toggle Manager Service is  one Web Api  project, use Swagger and Entity Framework with code first.
 Need add Hydra to the API.